-- Being overly friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basisin a secluded area or behind a closed door - umiliating pupils - Making inappropriate comments about the student's appearance
+- a.
+Being overly friendly with children

+- b.
+Having favourites

+- c.
+Taking photographs of children on their

+- mobile phone

+- d.
+Engaging with a child on a one-to-one basis

+- in a secluded area or behind a closed door

+- e.Humiliating pupils

-We recognise the importance of creating a culture of openness, trust and transparency to encourage all staff to confidentially share low-level concerns (and to self-report if required) so that they can be addressed appropriately.
+We recognise the importance of creating a culture of openness, trust and transparency to encourage all staff to confidentially share low-level concerns so that they can be addressed appropriately.
 All low-level concerns should be raised directly with the Headteacher.
 The Headteacher will investigate and use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Code of Conduct and Staff Handbook.
 The Head will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.

-All low-level concerns will be recorded in writing in a log kept by the headteacher.
-In addition to details of the concern raised, records will include the context in which the concern arose, any action taken and the rationale fordecisions and action tak
+All low-level concerns will be recorded in writing.
+In addition to details of the concern raised, records will include the context in which the concern arose, any action taken and the rationale for decisions and action taken.